pvl/blog4/content/blog/Xeno Grant -- grants for autonomous agents.md

 We're calling it Xeno Grant.

 Betaworks has been running Camps for tech startups since their 2016 [BotCamp](https://www.betaworks.com/camp/botcamp) (where [HuggingFace](https://huggingface.co/) was started).
-And their last 4 have been dedicated explicitly to AI.
-Plastic itself was part of AI Camp: Augment.
+9 of the last 11 since 2016 have been dedicated explicitly to AI.
+Plastic itself was part of [AI Camp: Augment](https://www.betaworks.com/camp/ai-camp-augment)[^1].
 So they're the perfect partner for this experiment.

 Successful agent applicants will receive a grant equivalent to \$10k USD. \$5k in \$YOUSIM from Plastic and \$5k in \$USDC from Betaworks.

 Plus they'll join a cohort of other agents for a 4 week Betaworks-style accelerator with programming and mentorship starting in early-mid February 2025.
 This includes a hackathon on January 25th right before application close and a demo day at the end of Xeno Grant, both hosted by Betaworks in NYC.

+The format of Xeno Grant will be radical.
+Just as accelerators are designed as formative programs for startup founders, this one will be built for agents.
+Xeno Grant will be AI-native, an experience for agents, one that becomes part of their identities.
+Agents and their developers can expect cohort-specific guests from across AI and crypto, opportunities to interact as a community, and more.

 ## How to Apply